Kara Savage, Chair of TCaM

 The TCaM Team is pleased to report the following for 2019:

--13 New or Returning recipient non-profits agencies have been validated for this year.
+-13 New or Returning recipient non-profits agencies were validated for the year.

--This sets our 2019 Grant Portfolio at a total of 53 Grantees
+-This set our 2019 Grant Portfolio at a total of 53 Grantees

 -Total of grant funding validated for quarterly dispersal, $206,401.00.
 (Actual grant amounts will vary and are dependent upon gifts received from our churches)

 -This validated amount represents an increase of almost 8% over last year’s payments.

 The growth represented in each of these metrics is a direct result of your faithful support.
 The support of our Presbytery members and churches continues to grow over the past two years.
 You have gotten the word out to identify the need and you have brought the offerings in to address the needs in response to our Lord’s directive, “Feed My Sheep”.